dgca/dancortes-old/_posts/2015-05-17-how-to-make-carousel-only-html-css-no-javascript.md

 Recently, I've been working on a site that uses a CMS that's a bit limiting.
 I can add my own HTML and CSS to the site, but JavaScript is off-limits.

 The designs I'm working from included a carousel.
-I had some ideas of how I could make that work using CSS animations and the transform property, but that would leave me with a carousel that scrolled automatically and didn't allow for user input which wasn't really what I was looking.
+I had some ideas of how I could make that work using CSS animations and the transform property, but that would leave me with a carousel that scrolled automatically and didn't allow for user input which wasn't really what I was looking for.
 After some thinking, I eneded up with a solution that uses absolute positioning and the *:target* pseudo-selector to change the *z-index* and *opacity* of our carousel items to cycle through them.
 It looks something like this:

 <div class="carousel-wrapper" style="height: 400px;">
   <span class="hidden-target" id="target-item-1"></span>